Koha-Community/kohadocs/source/opac.rst

 hold, download the list contents, email the list or print the list out.

--  To place a hold on one or more list items check the box to the left of the item and click the 'Place Hold' link at the top
+-  To place a hold on one or more list items check the box to the left of the item and click the 'Place hold' link at the top

--  To download the list contents click the 'Download List' link and choose the format you'd like to download the list in
+-  To download the list contents click the 'Download list' link and choose the format you'd like to download the list in

--  To email the list contents to someone, click the 'Send List' link and enter in your email details in the form that pops up
+-  To email the list contents to someone, click the 'Send list' link and enter in your email details in the form that pops up

    |image972|

--  To print the contents of your list out click the 'Print List' link
+-  To print the contents of your list out click the 'Print list' link

 .. _managing-lists-label:

-Managing Lists
+Managing lists
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once the list is saved patrons can begin adding items to it.
 From the